-UTC Sheffield offers specialist courses designed with employers in five exciting areas: Computing; Creative and Digital Industries; Engineering and Advanced Manufacturing; Health Sciences and Sport Science.
+At UTC Sheffield we offer specialist courses designed with employers in five exciting areas: Computing; Creative and Digital Media; Engineering and Advanced Manufacturing; Health Sciences and Sport Science.
 These are all regional, national and international growth areas that will offer strong career opportunities in the future.

-UTC Sheffield has two campuses, UTC Sheffield City Centre and UTC Sheffield Olympic Legacy Park. for the academic year 2018/19 students can join from age 13, in Year 9, age 14, in Year 10 or at age 16, in Year 12, and will study an academic curriculum – GCSEs and A Levels – alongside their technical specialism.
-The difference is that all academic study relates to employer-led projects and students gain the skills and qualifications to open up opportunities for jobs, apprenticeships and university courses.
+At UTC Sheffield we have two campuses, UTC Sheffield City Centre and UTC Sheffield Olympic Legacy Park.
+Students can join from age 13, in Year 9 or at age 16, in Year 12, and study an academic curriculum – GCSEs and A Levels – alongside their technical specialism.
+The difference is that all academic study relates to employer-led projects.
+Students gain the skills and qualifications to open up opportunities for jobs, apprenticeships and university courses.

 “It is hard to overstate the significance of the UTC methodology and how much business appreciates what it offers.
 The UTC has delivered everything it said it would in the first year and, as a result, so have employers.
 I have never seen such a good example of employer engagement.”
 Richard Wright, Executive Director, Sheffield Chamber of Commerce and Industry

-UTC Sheffield City Centre, specialising in Engineering and Creative and Digital, is a purpose-built £9.9-million-pound college located in the heart of Sheffield’s creative and digital industries sector, close to the main rail and bus transport hubs, as well as UTC sponsor Sheffield Hallam University.
-The school opened in 2013 and the first set of graduate emerged in 2015 with excellent results, particularly in their technical qualifications.
+UTC Sheffield City Centre, specialising in Engineering and Creative and Digital, is a purpose-built £9.9-million-pound college located in the heart of Sheffield’s creative and digital industries sector.
+It is close to the main rail and bus transport hubs, as well as UTC sponsor Sheffield Hallam University.
+The school opened in 2013 and the first set of graduates emerged in 2015 with excellent results.
+The technical qualifications were particularly strong.
 Read more on the UTC Sheffield City Centre website.